mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > We don’t know if AGI is possible, anyone claiming they do is lying.
 >
 > [^zitron-booster]

+> ChatGPT, Gemini, Claude and other Large Language Models can do some things that are superficially cool.
+They can generate images, quickly query datasets (albeit with no guarantees of accuracy), and craft poetry, but there is no endearing reason to pick up one of them every day and use them.
+The use cases they enable are neither exciting nor ubiquitous, nor are they, if we're honest, anything like what tech executives are trying to sell us, and the problem might not be that it's _useless_, but that as a piece of technology, it just isn't a hyper-growth market or industry-changer, no matter how many hundreds of billions we put into it.
+>
+> [^zitron-rot-com-bubble]

 ### On the myths of AI's present capabilities